 Use our Temperature Sensor Labels

-At Wakefield Wines we have developed an exclusive, touch activated, temperature sensor label customised to each Wakefield Wines' Estate & Promised Land varietal, telling you when your wine is at the perfect temperature to enjoy.
+At Taylors Wines we have developed an exclusive, touch activated, temperature sensor label customised to each Taylors Wines' Estate & Promised Land varietal, telling you when your wine is at the perfect temperature to enjoy.
 Read more about our new Optimum Drinking Temperature sensor and order your FREE sensor stickers today to experience the difference for yourself.